BHUTUU/TSconsole-framework/README.md

 TSconsole-framework
-After cloning it into your system, you have to run "./requirements" to install all the requirements so that This tool work nicely!
+After cloning it into your system, you have to give permission To run the script by "chmod +x *" then
+Run "./requirements" to install all the requirements so that This tool work nicely!

 #execute "./TSconsole" to run this tool.